OneBox69/Campus-food-recommendation-system/README.md

 ## 📌 Overview

-A JavaFX-based application that recommends meals for campus students based on their preferences, budget, and dietary needs.
+A JavaFX-based application that recommends restaurant for campus students based on their preferences adn location.
 This project demonstrates clean architecture (DAO, Service, Presentation layers) and can be extended into a full recommendation engine.

 ## Notes

-- Scope of F&B from CBDs and filter out one or two restaurants.  (look from Meituan)
+- Scope of F&B from our school and filter out one or two restaurants.  (look from Meituan)
 - Build using Java - website
 - Instead of exact keyword search, use **NLP** to handle natural language.
     - Example: A user types *“cheap spicy noodles near dorm”* → system extracts *[cheap, spicy, noodles, location: dorm]*.